-Authors University of the West of Scotland Title Being Home: Housing and Dementia in Scotland Available at https://www.uws.ac.uk/media/4035/being-home-full-report.pdf range of policy and oth options available to pe prototype online resou e underlying evidence, exposes some common assumptions and a ner current influences shaping current housing services, support and ople living with dementia.
-Alternatives and future options, including a nrce, are also suggested to encourage innovation and discussion.
-This f views, ideas and evidence to inform and progress the debate in
+This report explores the underlying evidence, exposes some common assumptions and a range of policy and other current influences shaping current housing services, support and options available to people living with dementia.
+Alternatives and future options, including a prototype online resource, are also suggested to encourage innovation and discussion.
+This report offers a range of views, ideas and evidence to inform and progress the debate in Scotland.

-Scotland.